spotlightpa/poor-richard/content/news/2023-01-10-SPLSTANDSTI.md

 Caught in the middle of the legislative dysfunction is a dedicated community of childhood sexual abuse survivors, who called Monday a disappointing continuation of emotionally taxing inaction.
 Still, their trust in Rozzi appears unshaken.

-“However [Rozzi] got to the speakership, I’m glad he’s there,” said James Faluszczak, a 53-year-old survivor from Erie.
+”It’s all hands on deck.
+It doesn’t matter,” said James Faluszczak, a 53-year-old survivor from Erie.
+“We just want this legislation.”

 A vocal advocate for survivors, Rozzi became speaker less than a week ago in a bargain <a href="https://www.spotlightpa.org/news/2023/01/pa-house-speaker-mark-rozzi-behind-the-scenes/">engineered by Republican leaders. </a>